-Recommended Camber Settings for the Seraph
+Recommended Camber Settings for the Triton

-Track Configuration Flat Dirt Track Banked Dirt Track Flat Asphalt Track Banked Asphalt Track Left Front +.0 to +.25 +.25 to +.50 +.25 to +.50 +.5 to +1 Right Front -2.25 to -3.0 - 2.75 to -3.5 -2.50 to -3.25 -2.75 to -3.5 If your track is (Compensate for only one) Hard & Dry Damp & Tacky Small & Tight Large & Sweeping Left Front Reduce5 Increase +.5 Increase +.5 Reduce5 Right Front Increase +.25 Reduce25 Increase +.5 Reduce25
+Track Configuration Flat Dirt Track Banked Dirt Track Flat Asphalt Track Banked Asphalt Track Left Front +.0 to +.25 +.25 to +.50 +.25 to +.50 +.5 to +1 Right Front -2.75 to -3.50 -3.00 to -3.75 -3.00 to -3.75 -3.25 to -4.00 If your track is (Compensate for only one) Hard & Dry Damp & Tacky Small & Tight Left Front Reduce5 Increase +.5 Increase +.5 Right Front Increase +.25 Reduce25 Increase +.5 Large & Sweeping Reduce5 Reduce25

 These settings are actual camber as checked with a camber gauge!
 Be sure to recheck your toe after making a major camber adjustment!
-For more information about how camber settings effect a chassis, get your copy of Top Secret or Caster & Camber or join the Top Secret Video Club so you can stay up to date on all the latest secrets from the Pros!

-4.3 Seraph RF Adjustable Lead
+4.3 Triton RF Adjustable Lead

-The Phantom Seraph is equipped with a feature that allows the racer to adjust the lead in the chassis to fit his/her driving style.
-If you will notice, the right front camber plate utilizes dowel pins.
-The dowel pins can be removed and installed in an optional set of holes that shortens the right side wheelbase by 3/8".
+The Phantom Triton is equipped with a feature that allows the racer to adjust the lead in the chassis to fit his/her driving style.
+The left front and right front caster block utilizes 1 dowel pin.
+The dowel pin is not to be removed from the block.
+The Triton is designed with lead adjustment on both the LF and RF.
 Reducing the lead will often times make the front end of the kart more responsive.
 Each racer will need to experiment with the different settings to see which one better suits his/her driving style and track conditions.
 Be sure to check your toe and camber settings after you change the lead!